|

 2. Create high-quality content

 You don’t need the fanciest gear, but you do need to care about your craft.
 Learn photography and video editing.
 Take time to write thoughtful captions or blog posts.
 Quality makes a difference in a crowded space.
+I started off learning by watching free youtube videos but more importantly, practicing.
+Even if you only use your phone, start taking photos of your surroundings, when you go to restaurants, etc.

 3. Engage your audience